CJ-Kaufman/INDE577_2024/README.md

 ### Logistic Regression

 - **Description**: A method for binary classification that models the probability of a binary outcome based on one or more predictor variables.
-- **Task**: Binary classification problem using datasets like Penguins or Iris.
+- **Task**: Binary classification problem using datasets like Penguins.

 ### Neural Networks